Contents

 International transfers

-Cloudflare and email providers may operate infrastructure globally.
-Where data is transferred outside the UK or EU, this is handled under UK GDPR Chapter V transfer mechanisms, including adequacy decisions or Standard Contractual Clauses where applicable.
+Some sub-processors operate infrastructure outside the UK or EU.
+Where data is transferred outside the UK or EU, this is handled under UK GDPR Chapter V transfer mechanisms, including adequacy decisions, the UK International Data Transfer Agreement (IDTA), or Standard Contractual Clauses where applicable.

 7 Your rights under UK GDPR